Supersymmetry and multicriticality in a ladder of constrained fermions: Constrained DMRG

 Finally the constrained nearest- and next-nearest neighbor hopping terms transformed into $t\tilde{a}\tilde{b}\tilde{c}\tilde{d}+\mathrm{H.c.}$ and $t\tilde{a}\tilde{o}\tilde{p}\tilde{q}\tilde{d}+\mathrm{H.c.}$, where the only non-zero entries of the matrices are: $\tilde{a}(2,1)=1$, $\tilde{b}(3,2)=1$, $\tilde{c}(4,3)=1$, $\tilde{d}(1,4)=1$, $\tilde{o}(3,1)=1$, $\tilde{p}(4,2)=1$, and $\tilde{q}(1,3)=1$.

-With these definitions, the matrix product operator (MPO) in the bulk takes the following form (see e.g. Ref. \cite{dmrg4} for the review on MPO approach)
+With these definitions, the MPO in the bulk takes the following form:

 where the dots mark zero entries of the tensor.
+Note that all entries are $4\times4$ matrices, so resulting MPO is a rank-4 tensor with dimensions $4\times 4\times 14\times 14$.
 Close to the edges one has to carefully modify the MPO to properly encode the boundary terms.
 This requires the definition of local operators slightly different from those used in the bulk.
 Further details on constrained DMRG can be found in Refs. \cite{scipost_chepiga,Chepiga_2021}.

 \end{appendix}

 \nolinenumbers